rob-myers/rob-myers.github.io/docs/meta.md

   > `read </tick/1s`

 - [ ] simplify ofds as much as possible
+  > can we replace open file descriptions by filepaths?
 - [ ] remove path resolution i.e. all paths absolute
   > no `PWD` or `OLDPWD`